-Become part of our events crew, share your professional expertise, sign up to become a T1 Speaker or a Community Ambassador.
+Become part of our events crew, share your professional expertise or sign up to become a Community Ambassador.
 If you don't see a role that fits your skills or motivations, let us know and we can discuss a unique opportunity for you.

 Our Event Crew is a team of volunteers working together at JDRF events to help all events run like clockwork and as a result raise the most awareness and funds for life-changing research that they can.

 Events vary from large-scale outdoor events like marathons and JDRF One Walks, to indoor special events like fundraising galas and conferences.
 Each event is different, but the type of roles you can expect to be involved in are:

 - Cheer zones – making lots of noise for JDRF to motivate participants

 - Welcome & Check In desk

 - Representing JDRF at information stands, e.g. handing out leaflets

 If you’re friendly, enthusiastic, organised and want to be part of a flexible and lively team, this could be perfect for you.

 Download the Event Crew role description.Sign up to our Event Crew

 JDRF Community Ambassadors visit local clinics and healthcare teams to talk about JDRF and our work.
 This role, therefore, helps healthcare professionals to become better equipped to support their patients with type 1.